The Circulatory System: What Goes around

 Varicose veins

-So, is this part and parcel of the ageing process?
-Think again; poor circulation means those blue lines can appear anytime.
-Bulging, twisted like a winding road and unsightly can be highly uncomfortable and painful.
+Is this part of the ageing process?
+Think again; poor circulation means those blue lines can appear at any time.
+Bulging, twisted, and unsightly can be highly uncomfortable and painful.
 Standing for lengthy periods is the leading cause of varicose veins, resulting from poor blood circulation.
-Resting and putting your legs up as often as possible can make a real difference.
+Resting and elevating your legs as often as possible can make a significant difference.
 Try not to ignore them; there is a difference between a thin blue line and, at worst, Thrombosis.

 Pain

 Pain is usually the first sign of any circulatory problem.
 The primary cause of pain is a lack of oxygen in body parts.
-I’m sure you’re thinking, “But we breathe oxygen”.”
+I’m sure you’re thinking, “But we breathe oxygen.”
 You are correct.
 As your lungs need this precious source to function, so do your muscles, limbs, and mind.
-An even flow that breathes fresh and clean air around the parts that need to survive for you to live is painless.
+An even flow that breathes fresh, clean air around the parts that need to function for you to live is painless.

 What’s Holding You Up